marionettejs/backbone.marionette/docs/marionette.collectionview.md

 For more information on the available features and functionality of the `.children`, see the [Backbone.BabySitter documentation](https://github.com/marionettejs/backbone.babysitter).

-## CollectionView close
+## CollectionView destroy

-CollectionView implements a `close` method, which is called by the region managers automatically.
+CollectionView implements a `destroy` method, which is called by the region managers automatically.
 As part of the implementation, the following are performed: